Join (SQL): Implementation

 Much work in database-systems has aimed at efficient implementation of joins, because relational systems commonly call for joins, yet face difficulties in optimising their efficient execution.
 The problem arises because inner joins operate both commutatively and associatively.
 In practice, this means that the user merely supplies the list of tables for joining and the join conditions to use, and the database system has the task of determining the most efficient way to perform the operation.
+The choices become more complex as the number of tables involved in a query increases, with each table having different characteristics in record count, average record length (considering NULL fields) and available indexes.
+Where Clause filters can also significantly impact query volume and cost.

 A query optimizer determines how to execute a query containing joins.
 A query optimizer has two basic freedoms: